 The explanations of psychosomatic symptoms and diseases offered by most schools of depth psychology are generally unconvincing.
 They attribute a causal role to memories of events witnessed in childhood or traumatic experiences from later life.
 They interpret psychogenic asthma as a cry for the mother or result of a restrictive "choking influence" of the mother and explain hysterical paralysis as reflecting a conflict about doing something forbidden.
-Similarly, stammering is seen as resulting from suppression of verbal aggression and struggle with an urge to utter obscenities, a sense of being burdened can lead to severe shoulder pains, the difficulty to "stomach" something can produce gastric disorders, and severe skin disorders can serve as a protection against sexual temptation.
+Similarly, stammering is seen as resulting from suppression of verbal aggression and struggle with an urge to utter obscenities, a sense of being burdened can lead to severe shoulder pains, the difficulty to "stomach" something can produce gastric disorders, and severe skin disorders can serve as a protection aqainst sexual temptation.

-sychosomatic disorders came from the work of the brilliant and controversial pioneer of psychoanalysis, Wilhelm Reich.
+More convincing insights concerning the nature and psychogenesis of psychosomatic disorders came from the work of the brilliant and controversial pioneer of psychoanalysis, Wilhelm Reich.
 He showed that the traumatic psychological events discussed in psychoanalysis are not sufficient to explain the development of emotional and particularly psychosomatic symptoms.
 According to him, the main factor underlying such symptoms is a bioenergetic blockage in the muscles and viscera ("character armor") (Reich 1949).